astanoev/EGFR-PTP-Dynamics/README.md

 plot_bif_fit
 ```

 This script reproduces the main bifurcation diagrams in the paper, overlaid with the corresponding experimental data.
 Separate figure is plotted for each experimental condition, where the bifurcation diagrams are estimated and plotted using estimated parameters by fitting to the data points.
-Dose-response profile, a bifurcation diagram using 'g1' as a bifurcation parameter and a 3D-bifurcation diagram using both, 'g1' and 'EGF_EGFRtt' (liganded fraction), as parameters.
-Details about the model are presented in the manuscript, and the implementation is given in the 'models.egfr_ptprg_model' file.
+Dose-response profile, a bifurcation diagram using *g1* as a bifurcation parameter and a 3D-bifurcation diagram using both, *g1* and *EGF_EGFRtt* (liganded fraction), as parameters.
+Details about the model are presented in the manuscript, and the implementation is given in the `models.egfr_ptprg_model` file.

 Parameter estimation was done using the Metropolis-Hastings algorithm.
 Many of the model parameters estimated from the data were shared between the experimental conditions, where appropriate, as most of the biochemical constants were presumed not to be affected by the perturbations.
 Some of the model parameters (typically protein concentrations) were presumed to be affected by the knockout/rescue perturbations, and were thus individually estimated from the respective data sets.
 Details about the parameter sharing and bounds are presented in the manuscript.
 Fresh estimation can be performed using the following script, for example: